-An LLC Organizer is someone involved with the formation of the Certificate of Organization.
-The Organizer may or may not become a member, such as a mentor, attorney or accountant, but any of the initial members can be listed as an organizer.
+Signature of Organizer – An LLC Organizer is someone involved with the formation of the Certificate of Organization.
+The Organizer may or may not become a LLC member, such as a mentor, attorney, or accountant, but any of the LLC members can be listed as an organizer.

-This is another optional section.
+Duration – This is another optional section.
 Here, you can indicate how long the LLC will remain in existence.
-Most LLCs will choose a Perpetual duration, however some businesses (usually investment related) will have a specific closure date.
+Most LLCs will choose a Perpetual duration; however, some businesses (usually investment-related) will have a specific closure date.

 By skipping this section, your LLC will be Perpetual by default.